aislandmin/EcoRoute-Mobile-App/README.md

-**Solutions to EcoRoute Mobile App Test**
+# EcoRoute Mobile App

 ## Quick Start

 ### 1. install

-- Choose mobile framework: **React Native (Expo CLI)**
+- Choose mobile framework:

+  **React Native (Expo CLI)**

 - Start a new project:

   `npx create-expo-app EcoRouteMobile`

-  (note: not to use `npx expo init EcoRouteMobile`, for expo init is not supported in the local CLI, please use npx create-expo-app instead)
+  (note: not to use `npx expo init EcoRouteMobile`, for expo init is not supported in the local CLI, please use `npx create-expo-app` instead)

 - Install required packages: